 Combine brown sugar, flour, salt, cinnamon, and nutmeg; cut the butter in with a fork or pastry cutter until crumbly.
 Sprinkle crumbs evenly over sliced squash and apples.
 Cover the casserole dish tightly with foil and bake in the preheated oven for 50 to 60 minutes, or until the squash is tender.

-- How to Peel a Butternut Squash: with a sharp chef's knife, cut off the ends of the squash.
-Hold the squash in one hand and use a sharp vegetable peeler or y-peeler to peel the squash.
+- To peel a butternut squash, use a sharp chef's knife to cut off the ends of the squash.
+Hold the squash in one hand and use a sharp vegetable peeler to peel the squash.
 Place the squash on the cutting board on its flat bottom.
 Starting at the top, carefully slice it in half with your chef's knife.
 Scoop out the seeds and scrape out the loose stringy pulp.
 Slice each half in half again (lengthwise) and then slice each piece crosswise.
-Continue with the recipe.

 - Add chopped pecans or walnuts to the crumb mixture.